photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 - Your device should have at least 3 GB of physical memory and a 64-bit operating system.
 - While PhotoPrism has been reported to work on devices with less memory, we take no responsibility for instability or performance issues.
 RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory.
-- If less than [4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, especially if the indexer temporarily needs more memory to process large files.
+- If less than [4 GB of swap space](troubleshooting/docker.md#adding-swap) is configured or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files.
 - We recommend disabling [kernel security](troubleshooting/docker.md#kernel-security) in your [docker-compose.yml](https://dl.photoprism.app/docker/arm64/docker-compose.yml), especially if you do not have experience with the configuration: